aCube1/RBT-16/docs/vdp.md

 - 8 palettes of 16 colors
 - 12-bit RGB colors; 4096 possible combinations
 - Color `#0000` is not rendered; Transparent color

+--

+## Tiles

+- Are stored in 4bpp, with the maximum size of 8x8.
+- They can be combined into bigger ones either with sprites or metatiles.

 ---